Sui Northern Gas Pipelines Limited (SNGPL) Removes 4,724 Illegal Connections, Lodges 96 FIRs Against Pilferers In KP - UrduPoint

 Sui Northern Gas Pipelines Limited (SNGPL), under its ongoing anti-gas theft drive, has so far removed around 4,724 illegal gas connections and lodged 96 First Information Reports (FIRs) against the pilferers in southern oil and gas producing districts of Khyber Pakhtunkhwa (KP)

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Nov, 2019 ) :Sui Northern Gas Pipelines Limited (SNGPL), under its ongoing anti-gas theft drive, has so far removed around 4,724 illegal gas connections and lodged 96 First Information Reports (FIRs) against the pilferers in southern oil and gas producing districts of Khyber Pakhtunkhwa (KP).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Nov, 2019 ):Sui Northern Gas Pipelines Limited (SNGPL), under its ongoing anti-gas theft drive, has so far removed around 4,724 illegal gas connections and lodged 96 First Information Reports (FIRs) against the pilferers in southern oil and gas producing districts of Khyber Pakhtunkhwa (KP).

 "The company's field team, with the help of police and FC, is also carrying out operation in the districts and has removed as many as 4,724 illegal taps and lodged 96 FIRs against the commodity thieves," a senior official privy to petroleum sector development told APP.